These ideas make homestead and ranch life easier

 The Cozy Coop is an ETL certified radiant heater for chicken coops.
 (An ETL certified Zero-Clearance product can be placed near combustible surfaces without causing a fire hazard.)
 The heater has a built-in thermostat and an in-cord on/off switch for fingertip control.
 It silently keeps chickens comfortable and warm.
 The Cozy Coop Flat Panel Heater is available from CozyProducts.com.

-If you live on a ranch, homestead or acreage property, you probably know about Lehman’s.
+If you know about homestead and ranch life, you probably know about Lehman’s.
 The Lehman’s store in Kidron, Ohio, proudly sells simple products for a simpler life.
 So does the Lehman’s website.
 Since 1955, the company has served a clientele that appreciates old-fashioned technology that still works in a modern world.

 Lehman’s worked with local Amish craftsmen to redesign a human-powered garden cultivator.
 The result is Lehman’s Own Rotary Cultivator, which makes it easy to rid a garden of weeds.